sara-nl/griddocs/source/Pages/FAQ.rst

                          -CApath /etc/grid-security/certificates
      # One of the last lines should be: 'Verify return code: 0 (ok)'

-     # Testing a gridFTP door
+     # Testing a gridFTP door, control channel
      $ telnet rabbit1.grid.sara.nl 2811

      # GridFTP data channels are more difficult to test, because the port opens only after a transfer is initiated.
-     # But when we have started an iperf service, you can try to telnet to it.
+     # But after we start an iperf service, you can try to telnet to it.
      $ telnet rabbit1.grid.sara.nl 24000

      # Or just test with iperf: